 Difference between Code Coverage and Test Coverage

 Below are the main differences between code coverage and test coverage:

-Code coverage: This shows the percentage of data covered by Selenium test cases or some other software engineering method by both manual monitoring and automatic testing.
+Code coverage: This shows the percentage of data covered by Software Quality Engineering Solutions such as Selenium test cases or some other software engineering method by both manual monitoring and automatic testing.
 For instance, if the source code has a basic if … else loop, the code coverage implementation will be 100% of all possibilities that were protected by the test code, i.e. if & else.

 Understanding Code Coverage in detail